gvwilson/thirdbit/src/2025/01/04/meetings.md

 ## Status Meetings

 Every team should have a short weekly status meeting.
-For each meeting,
+One way to organize these is
-create a table in a shared document like the one below.
+to create a table in a shared document like the one below.
 Everyone adds a few bullet points to their row in the table at least half an hour before the meeting starts so that the whole team can mull everything over.